 Most of our federal and state legislators are elected from districts.
 Every ten years, state governments redraw district boundaries in a process known as redistricting.
 PlanScore promotes fairness in the redistricting process.
 We make it easy for policymakers and advocates to score new district maps and assess whether they’re fair or gerrymandered.
 We also provide access to the most comprehensive historical dataset of partisan gerrymandering ever assembled.
-As the 2021 redistricting cycle unfolds, PlanScore will collect and analyze new district plans as they are proposed in your state.
+As the 2021 redistricting cycle unfolds, PlanScore will collect and analyze new district plans, which you can view in our Library.

 Gerrymandering is the process by which politicians draw voting maps to make it easier to get reelected.
 Through gerrymandering, a party is able to translate its votes into seats more efficiently than its opponent.
 Seats translate to legislative power and more control over the policies the government enacts.